razoumov/chapel/01-base.md

 user   0m9.122s
 sys    0m0.040s
 ~~~
-{:.output}

 The real time is what interest us.
-Our code is taking around 34 seconds from the moment it is called at
+Our code is taking around 9.2 seconds from the moment it is called at
 the command line until it returns.
 Sometimes, however, it could be useful to take the execution time of
 specific parts of the code.
 This can be achieved by modifying the code to output the information that we
 need.
 This process is called **_instrumentation of the code_**.